marczaku/GP20-2021-0527-Battleships/slides/cpp-9-pointers-references-and-dynamic-memory-management.md

   - Also on the operating system
   - **DOS:** 20bit addresses
   - **Windows95 and later:** 32bit addresses per process (= program)
+  - **64-bit systems:** 64 bit addresses (why?)

 ---

 ## 3. Pointers

-- Memory addresses are just `integer` values
+- Memory addresses are just `unsigned integer` values
-  -It is possible to store a memory address in a variable! &#8594; Pointers
+  - It is possible to store a memory address in a variable! &#8594; Pointers

 - **But:** memory address points only to a single byte
   - It is only useful if you know the size and type of data at that address